andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

 **Latest version:**
-- maximum of 300 members per book; this means there is a huge number of readers not considered in our statistics, but 300 is better than nothing; everything else requires full access to the Goodreads database or indexing millions of members and books from the outside which would take forever (throttled access)
+- maximum of 300 reviews per book (Goodreads limitation); this means there is a huge number of readers not considered in our statistics, but 300 is better than nothing; everything else requires full access to the Goodreads database or indexing millions of members and books from the outside which would take forever (throttled access)